freol35241/ltss/README.md

         chunk_time_interval
         (int)(Optional)
         The time interval to be used for chunking in TimescaleDB in microseconds.
-Defaults to 2592000000000 (30 days).
+Defaults to 604800000000 (7 days).
+Ignored for databases without TimescaleDB extension.

+        chunk_compression_after
+        (int)(Optional)
+        The time interval after which TimescaleDB will compress old chunks in microseconds.
+Defaults to 1209600000000 (14 days).
 Ignored for databases without TimescaleDB extension.

         exclude
         (map)(Optional)